chhuang-one/sqxclib/doc/SqApp.md

 # SqAppTool

-SqAppTool is used by command-line program - **sqtool** and **sqtoolcpp**.
+SqAppTool is used by command-line program - **sqxctool** and **sqxcpptool**.

-Both **sqtool** and **sqtoolcpp** can generate migration and do migrate.
+Both **sqxctool** and **sqxcpptool** can generate migration and do migrate.
 They can help with the user's application that using SqApp library.
-The difference is that sqtool generate C migration file and sqtoolcpp generate C++ migration file.
+The difference is that sqxctool generate C migration file and sqxcpptool generate C++ migration file.

 ## Configuration (SqApp-config.h)